serokell/blog-posts/typed-lambda-calculus/article.md

 This comes down to type inference for higher-rank polymorphism being undecidable, but this issue is readily alleviated by explicit type signatures.

-System F, independently discovered by Jean-Yves Girard (Girard, 1972) and John Reynolds (Reynolds, 1974), also called polymorphic lambda calculus or second-order lambda calculus is a generalization of Hindley-Milner type system to arbitrary-rank polymorphism.
+System F, independently discovered by Jean-Yves Girard (Girard, 1972) and John Reynolds (Reynolds, 1974), also called polymorphic lambda calculus or second-order lambda calculus, is a generalization of Hindley-Milner type system to arbitrary-rank polymorphism.

 System F, unlike Hindley-Milner, formalizes parametric polymorphism explicitly in the calculus itself, introducing value-level lambda-abstractions over _types_.
 This essentially makes specialization explicit.